The CEFA Early Learning Methodology

-Natacha V. Beim is an early learning expert and the Founder and CEO of Core Education & Fine Arts (CEFA) Early Learning Private Schools for children ages one to five.
+Natacha V. Beim is an early learning expert and the Founder and CEO of Core Education & Fine Arts (CEFA) Early Learning Private Schools for children ages 1—5.

-Having worked as an elementary school teacher, as well as a junior kindergarten teacher, Beim experienced firsthand the incredible effect of early academic exposure in young children.
+Having worked as an elementary school teacher and a junior kindergarten teacher, Beim experienced firsthand the incredible effect of early academic exposure in young children.
 Leveraging the global strength and benefits of worldwide early childhood education, and after studying international best practices, Natacha created a proprietary curriculum featuring a unique blend of core subjects, such as reading and math, combined with fine arts, including yoga and music.

-Born in Uruguay and raised in Montréal, Beim was a published poet at the young age of 16, spoke three languages and had pursued interests as a teacher, ballerina, model, journalist, painter, writer, theatre actress, and runner.
+Born in Uruguay and raised in Montréal, Beim was a published poet at the young age of 16, speaks three languages and has pursued interests as a teacher, ballerina, model, journalist, painter, writer, theatre actress, and runner.

-She brought this dynamic perspective into play when creating the early learning program at CEFA.
-Incorporating the latest research in behavioural and developmental sciences and psychology, Natacha wanted to ultimately differentiate between early childhood education and childcare.
+She brought this dynamic perspective into play when creating the Early Learning program at CEFA.
+Incorporating the latest research in behavioural and developmental sciences and psychology, Natacha wanted to differentiate between early childhood education and child care.

 As a pioneer in the field of modern education, Beim is a sought-after speaker, educational leader, and writer who shares her progressive views with educators and parents around the globe.
 She continues to pursue studies in the field of developmental psychology, focusing on the early years, to continually evolve CEFA’s leading curriculum.

 Beim now resides in Vancouver, Canada where she divides her time between research, writing, curriculum development, speaking engagements and her most important accomplishment to date–being a mom.

 We make a difference in children’s lives and inspire and educate children to do the same throughout their lives